-- A. Water-dependent and water-related industrial developments are preferred over nonwater-oriented industrial developments. - B. Preferred sites for water-oriented industrial development should demonstrate compatibility with adjacent land uses. - C. Industrial developments and redevelopments should be encouraged to locate where environmental cleanup and restoration is needed. - D. Encourage private and public industrial developments to share piers, cargo handling, storage, parking, and other accessory facilities. - E. The order of priority for locating industrial development within shoreline jurisdiction is as follows: - Water-dependent commercial industrial development is encouraged over nonwater-dependent commercial development; and - ii.
+- 4.7.2 Policies: - A. Water-dependent and water-related industrial developments are preferred over nonwater-oriented industrial developments. - B. Preferred sites for water-oriented industrial development should demonstrate compatibility with adjacent land uses. - C. Industrial developments and redevelopments should be encouraged to locate where environmental cleanup and restoration is needed. - D. Encourage private and public industrial developments to share piers, cargo handling, storage, parking, and other accessory facilities. - E. The order of priority for locating industrial development within shoreline jurisdiction is as follows: - i.
+Water-dependent industrial development is encouraged over nonwaterdependent industrial development; and - ii.
 Water-related industrial development is encouraged over nonwater-oriented industrial development.

-- A. Industrial development is not a water-oriented use until the Administrator determines that the proposed design, layout, and operation of the use or development is consistent with the definition and intent under this Master Program. - B. Nonwater-oriented industrial development is not an allowed use unless: - The use is part of a mixed-use project that includes water-dependent uses and provides significant public benefit with respect to providing public access and ecological restoration;
+- A. Industrial development is not a water-oriented use until the Administrator determines that the proposed design, layout, and operation of the use or development is consistent with the definition and intent under this Master Program. - B. Nonwater-oriented industrial development is not an allowed use unless: - i.
+The use is part of a mixed-use project that includes water-dependent uses and provides significant public benefit with respect to providing public access and ecological restoration;